ZanZver/GitMD/README.md

     </details>
     <details>
         <summary> started with a placement year </summary>
             Blueberry Consult has offered me an early placement start so I have taken it.
-In the placement, I have been using the fallowing technologies on the placement:
+In the placement, I have been using the fallowing technologies on the placement: <br />
             - AWS <br />
                 |-> creating and maintaining EC2 servers, automating buckets with Python <br />
             - Zabbix / GrayLog / Grafana <br />